 Permit fee: Resident \$166, Nonresident \$546.
 Bonus point code: BER.
 Use the hunt number to apply.
-Note: For each season date, you must use the appropriate weapon type and hunting method and you must follow any preseason baiting restrictions.
+Note: For each of the limited-entry seasons listed on your multi-season permit, you must use the appropriate hunting method and follow any preseason baiting regulations.
+See pages 36-40 for limited-entry hunt details.
+See hunting method restrictions for each unit.
+You may not use bait or dogs to hunt bear with a spot-and-stalk permit.
+Hunters must verify daily that their hunt is still open.